stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 robbed of malignity now, and rose as calm and stately in its white panelling as if it had never borne the picture of Joseph Curwen.
 Night was coming on, yet this time its shadows held no latent fright, but only a gentle melancholy.
 Of what he had done the doctor would never speak.
-To Mr. Ward he said,  "I can answer no questions, but I will say that there are different kinds of magic.
+To Mr. Ward he said, _"I can answer no questions, but I will say that there are different kinds of magic.
-I have made a great purgation, and those in this house will sleep the better for it. "
+I have made a great purgation, and those in this house will sleep the better for it."_

-    7.

-That Dr. Willett's  "purgation " had been an ordeal almost as nerve-racking in its way as his hideous wandering in the vanished crypt is shewn by the fact that the elderly physician gave out completely as soon as he reached home that evening.
+That Dr. Willett's _"purgation"_ had been an ordeal almost as nerve-racking in its way as his hideous wandering in the vanished crypt is shewn by the fact that the elderly physician gave out completely as soon as he reached home that evening.
 For three days he rested constantly in his room, though servants later muttered something about having heard him after midnight on Wednesday, when the outer door softly opened and closed with phenomenal softness.
 Servants' imaginations, fortunately, are limited, else comment might have been excited by an item in Thursday's Evening Bulletin which ran as follows:

+{aside}
-    North End Ghouls  Active Again
+**North End Ghouls Active Again**

 After a lull of ten months since the dastardly vandalism in the Weeden lot at the North Burial Ground, a nocturnal prowler was glimpsed early this morning in the same cemetery by Robert Hart,